nico/clangtut/tut.markdown

 used with any make-based program out of the box -- no change to Makefiles or input file lists required.

-A short word of warning: clang is still work in prograss.
-C++-support is not yet anywhere near completion, and clang does not have a stable API, so this tutorial might not be completely up-to-date.
-The last time I checked that all programs work was **Sep 07, 2008**.
+Note that one of the goals of this tutorial is to give you an idea how clang's internal architecture works.
+I directly use clang's internal classes, which do not have a stable API, so this tutorial might not be completely up-to-date.
+The last time I checked that all programs work was **Nov 10, 2010**, with the clang code that's in the **LLVM 2.8** release.

+Nowadays, clang also has a [stable API][clang-api] that exposes a subset of clang's functionality.
+Reading this tutorial will still help you understand that API better.

 Clang works on all platforms.
 In this tutorial I assume that you have some Unix-based platform, but in principle everything should work on Windows, too.